r-vd-woude/RDM-capture-reencounter-with-misidentification/code/All_code.md

 source('https://git.io/fhhtZ')
 # wrapper for the analsyis of CJS and CJSm over a dataset
 source('https://git.io/fjeBQ')
-# here we also need to source the second set of functions
 ```

 ## 1 Simulate and solve Phi_dot_P_dot_Theta_dot models